DuvenderSandhu/Noterr/README.md

 # Noterr
 Noterr is a Notes Taking App that Crate/Retrive/Update/Delete Notes after authenicate user by Login.
-This an Express App with Handlebars in Frontend with no Backend (Creates Folder of Notes).
+This an Express App with Handlebars in Frontend with no Database (Creates Folder of Notes).
 # Git Repository

 [https://github.com/DuvenderSandhu/Noterr](https://github.com/DuvenderSandhu/Noterr)